-- Life Insurance includes Life Insurance and Annuities. - Disability Insurance is also known as Health or Accident and Sickness.
+- Life Insurance includes Life Insurance and Annuities. - Disability Insurance also known as Health or Accident and Sickness.
 An agent or broker with this license could sell health, disability income, Medicare supplement, long-term care, accident insurance, etc. - Property Insurance Insurance that protects the policyholder from loss of or damage to real or personal property.
-Examples include flood and earthquake insurance. (i.e., My stuff.) - Casualty Insurance Insurance to protect the insured against legal liability for the death, injury, or disability of anyone, or for damage to real and personal property.
-(I.e., damage to you and/or your stuff for which I am legally responsible.) - Personal Lines Insurance non-commercial Property & Casualty.
+Examples include flood and earthquake insurance. (i.e. my stuff) - Casualty Insurance Insurance to protect the insured against legal liability for the death, injury, or disability of anyone, or for damage to real and personal property. (i.e. damage to you and/or your stuff that I am legally responsible for) - Personal Lines Insurance non-commercial Property & Casualty.